joshlawlor/Movie-Watchlist-App/planning/propsal.md

 ## Models

-Movie{
+1. Movie{
-    platform
+    genre: String,
+    platform: String,
     image: String,
-    description: String
+    summary: String
 }

-User{
+2. User{
     email: String,
-    username,
-    password,
-    watchList,
+    username: String,
+    password: String,
+    watchList: []
 }

 ## User stories
-As an user, I want to be able to login using to access my personal WatchList As a Admin, I want to be able to access and edit Users and Movies As a Developer, I want to easily access the models and Data As a User, I want to see a large list of movies that I can pick from As a User, I want to be able to rate and review Movies
+- As an user, I want to be able to login using to access my personal WatchList
+- As a Admin, I want to be able to access and edit Users and Movies
+- As a Developer, I want to easily access the models and Data
+- As a User, I want to see a large list of movies that I can pick from
+- As a User, I want to be able to rate and review Movies